Yang-Min-Seok/Yang-Min-Seok/README.md

 <h3 align="left">I'm a Junior majoring in Japanese and S/W development in South Korea</h3>
 <h3 align="left">I hope to be a frontend developer someday</h3>

+- 🔭 (Mar.
+2nd.
+2018 ~ ) Entered Hankuk University of Foreign Studies and started majoring in Japanese..
+- 🔭 (Jul.
+8th.
+2019 ~ Apr.
+25th.
+2021) Military Service at Republic of Korea Air Force.
+- 🔭 (Mar.
+2nd.
+2021 ~ ) Started majoring in S/W development.
+- 🔭 (Dec.
+3rd.
+2021 ~ ) Nominated in a development contest [Hanium](https://www.hanium.or.kr/portal/index.do) (cafe vibration bell replacement project)
-- 🔭 I’m currently working on [HaninBridge](https://www.haninbridge.com) as a wep developer.
+- 🔭 (Mar.
+18th.
+2022 ~ ) Started working on [HaninBridge](https://www.haninbridge.com) as a wep developer.
 - 📫 How to reach me **kurooru98@gmail.com**
 - ⚡ Fun fact **I love to play badminton and guitar.**

 <h3 align="left">Connect with me</h3>